salesforce/utam-js-recipes/README.md

 const testEnvironment = new TestEnvironment(TEST_ENVIRONMENT_PREFIX);
 ```

-The environment name must be all upper case in the `.env` file but the name is case insensitive in the Java code.
+The environment name must be all uppercase in the `.env` file but the name is case insensitive in the JavaScript code.
+The environment name of `sandbox` in the test code matches the uppercase `SANDBOX` name in the `.env` file.
+A camel case environment name of `sandboxOrg` in the test code would match an uppercase `SANDBOX_ORG` name in the `.env` file.

 > Note: Add as many test environments as needed in your `.env` file.
 Just duplicate the variables and adjust the prefix and the values.